Drive Only License

 Is a foreign birth certificate an acceptable form of identification for the Drive Only checklist?

-As of July 1st, 2015 an original foreign birth certificate with a raised seal will be an acceptable secondary document.
+Yes, an original foreign birth certificate with a raised seal will be an acceptable secondary document.

 When I applied online for the learner's permit test appointment, the name on my application is missing the middle name.
 How do I fix it before my test date?